SymmetricChaos/SimpleCAS/README.md

 ```

 ## QPoly
 Univariate polynomials with rational coefficients.
 Internally these are simple to represent as a list with the term of degree 0 in position 0, the term of degree 1 in position 1, and so on.
-This makes indexing the polynomial when working with it in Python intuitive but its now how we generally write polynomials.
+This makes indexing the polynomial when working with it in Python intuitive but its not how we generally write polynomials in order to read them.
 When a QPoly object is printed it will show the standard written form with terms in descending order.

 ```
 P = QPoly( [2,3,1,0,-11] )